rmholmes/rmholmes.github.io/_pages/publications.md

   preprint](https://www.essoar.org/doi/abs/10.1002/essoar.10504695.1).
   Submitted to **Geophysical Research Letters**.

-* Cherian, D., Whitt, D., *Holmes, R. M.*, Lien, R-C., Bachman, S. and Large, W.: Off-equatorial deep cycle turbulence forced by Tropical Instability Waves in the equatorial Pacific.
-Submitted to the **Journal of Physical Oceanography**.

 * Bladwell, C., *Holmes, R. M.* and Zika, J.: Internal salt content: a useful framework for understanding the oceanic branch of the water cycle.
 Submitted to the **Journal of Physical Oceanography**.